jakob-bagterp/index-now-for-python/docs/index.md

 ```

 !!! warning
     It is not recommended to submit the same URLs to multiple endpoints.
-Once you have successfully submitted to one [IndexNow](https://www.indexnow.org) endpoint, the IndexNow service is designed to propagate your URLs to other search engines, so you do not need to submit to multiple endpoints.
+Once you have successfully submitted to one [IndexNow](https://www.indexnow.org) endpoint, the IndexNow service is designed to propagate your URLs to other search engines, so you do not need to submit to multiple times.

 ## Next Steps
 Ready to try?
 [Let's get started](getting-started/index.md).